 By day 3 or 4, dependent upon your aptitude and weather conditions, you’ll be ready for your first solo flight!
 Subsequent days of training include numerous flights in the mornings and evenings during which you will continue to refine the skills you need to safely and enjoyably fly on your own, as well as afternoons spent refining ground handling skills and completing the classroom syllabus.

 Many times students underestimate the physical work of training.
 Early mornings and long days for the duration of the course are the norm.
 It’s a fast paced, building block style training: Plan for a full 14 days as paramotor is a 100% weather dependent sport.
-(We need to build in time for weather delays).
-We only have you for 2 weeks, Be prepared to sweat, come conditioned for running and working outside for most of the training.
+(We build in time for weather delays).
+We only have you for 2 weeks, so be prepared to sweat.
+Come conditioned for running and working outside for most of the training.

 To be upfront, our pace and long hours can be daunting for the sedentary, or those that do not exercise regularly.
 We are not saying it is impossible, only that our program requires a level of sustained fitness throughout the 14 days.
-Each day you are taught a new skill that culminates into flight.
-The students that do come through that are not physically where they need to be have a much more difficult time.
+Each day you are taught a new skill that culminates in flight.
+The students that come through who are not physically where they need to be have a much more difficult time.

-What you often don’t see is the exhaustion, pulled muscles, knee injuries etc. Use your goal of flight to get yourself as physically fit as possible to get the most out of our program.
-We want to encourage you, If you’re excited about flight, do not put this off.
+We know that YouTube makes flying paramotors look easy.
+What you often don’t see is the exhaustion, pulled muscles, joint strains etc. Use your goal of flight to get yourself as physically fit as possible to get the most out of our program.
+We encourage you, If you’re excited about flight, do not put this off.
+Being in shape will make this easier and more fun!